Israa-Essam/DataCo-SMART-SUPPLY-CHAIN-FOR-BIG-DATA-ANALYSIS/README.md

 The largest number of orders are shipped in this mode 59.8%.
 Therefore it needs more effort to fulfill on time as 38% are late.

-# 💰 DATACO Customer Profitability Dashboard
+# 💰 DATACO Customer Profitability / Discount Adjustment Dashboard

 ![image](https://github.com/user-attachments/assets/ac284392-c524-4197-8050-6d970cb4906c)